 24 Jun 2020

 Q: Some mid-career employees have been working for 10 years without a formal employment contract.
-I've had no problem without an employment contract, but should I still have an written employment contract?
-(Male in their 40s, HR department at Japanese company) A: Employment contracts do not necessarily have to be reduced in writing.
+I've had no problem without an employment contract, but should I still have a written employment contract?
+(Male in his 40s working in the HR department of a Japanese company) A: Employment contracts do not necessarily have to be reduced in writing.
 Oral employment contracts have legal effect.
 Even if specific terms of employment contract have not been discussed, there is in principle an employment relationship if an employee actually works for an employer.
-It goes without saying that wages, working hours, annual Leave and superannuation, etc., must meet the minimum labour standards set by law, even if no detailed employment conditions are negotiated.
+It goes without saying that wages, working hours, annual leave and superannuation, etc. must meet the minimum labour standards set by law, even if no detailed employment conditions are negotiated.
 However, labour standards set by law are complex.
-Employers may violate inadvertently minimum labour standards if they do not ensure that minimum employment standards are well covered in the employment contract.
+Employers may inadvertently violate minimum labour standards if they do not ensure that minimum employment standards are well covered in the employment contract.
 Fair Work Ombudsman may impose a fine in case of violation of the standards.
 Also, even if employees are employed under conditions that exceed the minimum labour standards, it is necessary to confirm and reduce in writing that both parties understand the details of the terms.
-When an annual salary is presented (as opposed to hourly wages), there could be a disagreement between the parties about what their wage cover.
-For example, an employer may understand that its salary includes reasonable overtime work, while an employee understood that overtime works are billable separately.
+When an annual salary is presented (as opposed to hourly wages), there could be a disagreement between the parties about what their wage covers.
+For example, an employer may understand that the salary includes reasonable overtime work, while an employee understood that overtime works are billable separately.
 In this case, the employer is legally required to notify the employee in writing that the overtime payment is included in the salary.
 Another common issue is that in the absence of a contract, an uncertainty arises whether a notice is required to terminate an employment contract.
 Generally, if an employment contract states that a notice of dismissal should be given before certain weeks (except for unfair and illegal dismissal), an employee must be informed of the termination before that period.
 However, in the absence of a written agreement, the notice of termination must be a reasonable period.
-The reasonable period is determined a case-by-case.
-If you hire a position that need creativity, you need to make sure who owns the intellectual property that arises as your employees perform their duties.
+The reasonable period is determined case-by-case.
+If you hire a position that involves creativity, you need to make sure who owns the intellectual property that arises as your employees perform their duties.
 In addition, it will be disadvantageous for employers if an employment contract fails to incorporate confidentiality obligations and non-competition obligations after termination.
 Especially for mid-career employees or employees in senior management positions, if above terms are not stipulated in their employment contract, it can lead to major legal issues later.
-However, it may be difficult to ask for sign an employment contract suddenly, it is recommended that written employment contract is presented to employees at their promotion.
+Though it may be difficult to ask an employee to sign an employment contract suddenly, it is recommended that a written employment contract is presented to employees at their promotion.

 04 Jul 2019

 Q: I have been living in Australia for almost 20 years.
-I have been married with my husband for 5 years but have hardly contacted with him.
-I had considered starting procedures for divorce and marriage property distribution because that our relationship collapsed.
-However, I was recently informed that he was given six moths to live due to his final state lung cancer.
-He has never written a will that would leave inheritance to me.
-So, what would be my rights to marriage property if he dies?
+I have been married to my husband for five years but have hardly any contact with him.
+I had considered starting procedures for divorce and marriage property distribution because our relationship had collapsed.
+However, I was recently informed that he was given six months to live due to final stage lung cancer.
+He has never written a will that would leave an inheritance to me.
+What would be my rights to the marriage property if he dies?
 And do I have any right to receive inheritance?
 A: Divorce and distribution of marital property in Australia are subject to the Family Law Act.
-If a marriage property proceeding has commenced pursuant to section 79(8) of the Act, even if one of them died in the middle, it shall be continued by the executor or the estate administrator as the agent of the deceased.
+If a marriage property proceeding has commenced pursuant to section 79(8) of the Act, even if one of them dies in the middle, it shall be continued by the executor or the estate administrator as the agent of the deceased.
 Importantly, the lawsuit must be initiated while the spouse is alive.
-If the proceeding has not begun before your husband dies, your right to claim for sharing marital property has been expired.
-Therefore, if you choose the marriage property distribution method, you need to start a legal action immediately.
+If the proceeding has not begun before your husband dies, your right to claim for sharing marital property has expired.
+Therefore, if you choose the marriage property distribution method, you need to start legal action immediately.
 If your marriage distribution proceeding cannot begin before your husband dies, your rights will become the right as an inheritance.
 In this regard, if your husband wrote a will that would leave you with no property or only an inadequate inheritance, you would still be granted a family provision (similar to a Japanese claim for retention).
 The amount of inheritance under family provision is at the discretion of the court in light of your situation and other factors.
-The most important factor is whether you a dependent of your husband have relied on him.
-On the other hand, in the case of seeking marriage property distribution, the family court is mainly concerned with the situation during the past marriage period, for example, the court takes into account how much each couple has contributed to acquire the marriage property to be distributed.
-The contribution of a full-time housewife to the family, such as childcare and housework, is of course an important factor to be considered.
+The most important factor is whether you are dependent on your husband or have relied on him.
+On the other hand, in the case of seeking marriage property distribution, the family court is mainly concerned with the situation during the past marriage period.
+For example, the court takes into account how much each couple has contributed to decide the marriage property to be distributed.
+The contributions of a full-time housewife, such as childcare and housework, is of course an important factor to be considered.

 15 Jun 2019